Tribute Communities Centre – Oshawa Generals

 All across the world of sport, teams are a part of their cities to varying degrees.
 In some places, a team can be just an afterthought or an option for entertainment.
 In other cities, the team and the city are seemingly one and the same; tied together so that one is practically indistinguishable from the other.
 Oshawa, Ontario is one of those cities and the Generals are one of those teams.
 Every aspect of the club reflects the city around it and the team’s long history parallels the growth of Oshawa.

-The Generals are also a team with an incredible amount of history; they are the most successful junior hockey club in Canada, having won five Memorial Cups as Canadian champions, including the 2014-2015 season.
+On the ice, the Generals are a team with an incredible amount of history; they are the most successful junior hockey club in Canada, having won five Memorial Cups as Canadian champions, including the 2014-2015 season.
 The history of the club can be traced back to 1908, and since then, numerous legendary figures have come through the organisation including “Terrible Ted” Lindsay, David Bauer, Harry Sinden, Alex “Fats” Delvecchio, Bep Guidolin, Charlie Conacher, Eric Lindros, Red Tilson, and most of all Bobby Orr.
-The team has also amassed a record thirteen J. Ross Robertson Cups as Ontario champions.
-The Gens have certainly had an astounding track record of success, but there is one statistic that infuriates Generals supporters; the 184 graduates who have gone on to the NHL is second in Canada only to their hated rivals, the Peterborough Petes.
+The team also amassed a record thirteen J. Ross Robertson Cups as Ontario champions.
+The Gens have certainly had an astounding track record of success, but there is one statistic that infuriates Generals supporters; the almost 200 players who’ve graduated to the NHL is second in Canada only to their hated rivals, the Peterborough Petes.

 Throughout their history, the Gens have played in four different arenas with the dubious distinction of having had two of them burn down; Bradley Arena burnt down in 1928 and Hambly’s Arena in 1953.
-After Hambly’s Arena burnt down, the team looked as though it would fold, but the community raised money and built the Civic Auditorium, home to the Gens from 1964-2006.
+After Hambly’s Arena burnt down, the team looked as though it would fold, but the community raised money, and donated their time to build the Civic Auditorium, home to the Gens from 1964-2006.
 In 2006, the city built its new downtown arena and partnered with the Maple Leafs to run it.
 As a result, the arena was built to the highest standard and features many touches reminiscent of Air Canada Centre in Toronto.
-The GM Centre is a wonderful place to watch hockey today and the Generals are a superbly classy and storied organisation to do it with.
+The Tribute Centre (initially known as the GM Centre) is a wonderful place to watch hockey today and the Generals are a superbly classy and storied organisation to do it with.
 They really reflect their motto, Honour and Tradition, but they continue to play for the championship year in and year out.
+To watch them play in Oshawa is to experience hockey in as classy a home as any rink anywhere.

 Food & Beverage 4

-This is a very high 4, more like a 4.5 really, as the Generals are simply unsurpassed in promoting their storied history throughout the arena, which would otherwise feel sterile.
+The Generals are simply unsurpassed in promoting their storied history throughout the arena, which would otherwise feel sterile.
 Instead of being a bland new arena, the GM Centre is a gorgeous state-of-the-art facility that has brought together all history of the team and displays it at every turn.
+Though older arenas may have been the site of more history, few arenas at any level of hockey feel more like home.

 Entering from the plaza, there is a spacious ticket window area and a small landing with a grand staircase leading up to the concourse.
 The concourse walls are covered end to end with plaques showcasing famous sporting figures from Oshawa and from the Generals.
-There are also large photos of players along the Ring of Excellence, highlighting past greats, and the mantra that really seems to ring true; ‘once a General, always a General.’
+There are also large photos of players and coaches along the Ring of Excellence, highlighting past greats, and the mantra that really seems to ring true; ‘once a General, always a General.’
+The historical elements are so prevalent that even in the team store, jerseys for sale are displayed in salvaged stalls from Civic Centre change rooms, with plaques highlighting each player who sat in them over the years.

 Walking through the concourse, be sure to check out the enormous Oshawa Sport Hall of Fame.
 There are hundreds of artifacts like old uniforms and trophies pertaining not only to the Gens but to the sporting history of the city.
+The collection rotates frequently, and friendly guides are happy to show you around.
+It is completely free to enter, and well worth the time.
 There is also a special area dedicated to the local figure of worship and hockey legend, Bobby Orr, who played three fondly remembered years in Oshawa in the 1960s.
-Once you have finished there you can peruse the other photos and pictures throughout the concourse before taking your seat in the bowl or the upper-level club seats, restaurant, or suites.
+Once you have finished there you can peruse the other photos and pictures throughout the concourse before taking your seat in the bowl or the upper level club seats, restaurant, or suites.

 Entering the broad seating bowl, two things are apparent.
 First, dozens of banners hang from the rafters commemorating the unparalleled successes of the Generals including the five Memorial Cups and thirteen Robertson Trophies.
 Second, and not quite as positively, the seats are inexplicably maroon – the colour of arch-rival Peterborough.
 While these seats are very comfortable and views are perfect, it is sacrilegious to have maroon seats in Oshawa; comparable to having seats at the Maple Leafs in the bleu, blanc, et rouge of the Montreal Canadiens.

 When the Gens moved from the Civic Centre, they moved into their new home in the heart of downtown Oshawa.
-This is an area that has been very nicely revitalized in the last few years as the UOIT University joined the arena in moving into what was once a run-down area.
+Though once down-at-heel, the neighbourhood is today vibrant, helped by the arena and an influx of construction for UOIT university.
 The makeup of the area has changed from catering only to the large working-class population to more of a mix of shops and restaurants, as more students and Toronto commuters have moved in.
+Furthermore, the area will be bolstered by a new train station in the next few years right in the city centre.

-Riley’s, The Stag’s Head, or the Thirsty Monk are the pubs on the block for the pre or post-match pint.
+Riley’s, The Stag’s Head, or the Thirsty Monk are some of the drinking holes on the block for the pre or post-match pint.
 Some nearby restaurants include Avanti Trattoria for Italian and New Globe for Chinese.
-Also nearby is the very interesting One World Buffet, which features items from varying cuisines and is like the United Nations of dining.
+For a quick bite, Down East Donair is the spot for Nova Scotian donair rolls and kebab.

-If arriving by transit, there are frequent buses along King street, about one block north of the arena.
+If arriving by transit, there are frequent buses along King Street, about one block north of the arena.
 Public transportation is a good way to get to the game if you are coming from Toronto.
 From Union Station, take the GO Train’s Lakeshore East line to Oshawa, which will take about an hour and a little over $10.
-Upon arrival at Oshawa, board the 90 bus, which will take you downtown.
+VIA Rail intercity services also stop here regularly, and make for a fast and comfortable premium service.
+Upon arrival at Oshawa, board the frequent 90 bus, which will take you downtown.
 Disembark at the King and Mary stop and from there the arena is a block southeast.

 The Gens offer more ticket price points than most teams in the OHL.
-Advanced tickets can be had starting at $19.00 with the most expensive seats in the house $34.00.
-These prices are on the higher side of the OHL but still good value considering the NHL-quality professionalism and class from the team, not to mention the hours’ worth of historical browsing and the chance to see a team that continually threatens for championships.
+Advanced tickets can be had starting at $21 with the most expensive seats in the house $38.
+These prices are standard for the OHL and a good value considering the NHL-quality professionalism and class from the team, not to mention the hours’ worth of historical browsing and the chance to see a team that continually threatens for championships.
+It is also some of the best-value in the expensive Toronto area.
 The team shop is moderately priced, and the club’s classic jerseys are just over $100, which is a good deal.
 Popular and very attractive team scarves are $25 and an excellent souvenir.

 A further two extra points are needed for the exhaustive history on display in every nook and cranny of the rink, bringing over a century of hockey excellence to a sparkling new facility.